Complexity Classes of Equivalence Problems Revisited: Evidence for Separation

 The \definedWord{subgroup equality problem} is: given two subsets $\set{g_{1},\dotsc,g_{t}}$, $\set{h_{1},\dotsc,h_{s}}$ of a group $G$ determine if they generate the same subgroup.
 The \definedWord{group membership problem} is: given a group $G$ and group elements $g_{1},\dotsc,g_{t},x$, determine whether or not $x \in \langle g_{1},\dotsc,g_{t} \rangle$.
 A solution to the group membership problem yields a solution to the subgroup equality problem, by determining whether each $h_{i}$ lies in $\langle g_{1}, \dotsc, g_{t} \rangle$ and vice versa.
-However, a solution to the group membership problem does \emph{not} obviously yield a complete invariant for the subgroup equivalence problem.
-Thus subgroup equivalence problems are a potential source of candidates for problems in $\Eqshort \backslash \Kershort$.
+However, a solution to the group membership problem does \emph{not} obviously yield a complete invariant for the subgroup equality problem.
+Thus subgroup equality problems are a potential source of candidates for problems in $\Eqshort \backslash \Kershort$.

+Note that the complexity of these problems still makes sense for non-finite groups, so long as group elements can be specified by finite strings and the group operations are computable.

-Fortunately or unfortunately, the subgroup equivalence problem for permutation groups on $\set{1,\dotsc,n}$ has a polynomial-time canonical form, via a simple modification \cite{babaiPersonalComm} of the classic techniques of Sims \cite{sims1970, sims1971}, whose analysis was completed by Furst, Hopcroft, and Luks \cite{furstHopcroftLuks} and Knuth \cite{knuth}.
+Fortunately or unfortunately, the subgroup equality problem for permutation groups on $\set{1,\dotsc,n}$ has a polynomial-time canonical form, via a simple modification \cite{babaiPersonalComm} of classicial techniques \cite{sims1970, sims1971,furstHopcroftLuks,knuth} (see Example~\ref{ex:subgroupEquiv} for more of the history).